Semi-supervised cross-lingual speech emotion recognition: Experiments

 \subsubsection{Hyperparameters}

-In our experiments, we train the model for 100 epochs using the Adam optimizer with an initial learning rate equal to $10^{-3}$ which decays by a factor of 0.95 every 10 epochs, a batch of 100 utterances, and exponential decay rates $\beta_1$ and $\beta_2$ equal to 0.9 and 0.999.
-We experiment with different values of $\tau$ (see \ref{sec:tau-ablation} for a study of this hyperparameter) which lead to the choice of $\tau=0.50$, but do not attempt a careful adjustment of the regularization weights $\lambda_A$ and $\lambda_H $ and simply set them to 0.8 and 0.4 as done in \cite{tanaka2018joint}.
+In our experiments, we train the model for a total of 100 epochs using the Adam optimizer with an initial learning rate equal to $1 \times 10^{-3}$ which decays by a factor of 0.95 every 10 epochs, a batch of 100 utterances, and exponential decay rates $\beta_1$ and $\beta_2$ equal to 0.9 and 0.999.
+The pseudo-labeling procedure is executed every 30 epochs, i.e. $\textit{W}=30$.
+We experiment with different values of $\tau$ (see Sec. \ref{sec:tau-ablation} for a study of this hyperparameter) which lead to the choice of $\tau=0.50$, but do not attempt a careful adjustment of the regularization weights $\lambda_A$ and $\lambda_H $ and simply set them to 0.8 and 0.4 as done in \citep{tanaka2018joint}.